Adaptability and anti disciplinarian approaches to create the future

 We’re standing today on the edge of uncertainty – at the intersection and collision of old world, new world, creativity, technology, work and life.
-The constant evolution of technology mean it’s never advanced quite this fast, and thanks to our knowledge of Moore’s Law (itself obsolete within a decade), means it will never occur this slowly again either.
+The constant evolution of technology means it’s never advanced quite this fast, and thanks to our knowledge of Moore’s Law (itself obsolete within a decade), means it will never occur this slowly again either.
 Yet still I’ve observed we reject and resist the advance of this force, and the opportunities for associated exponential opportunity.

 We humans all know from experience that, when embraced, change brings untold wonder: learning, opportunity, pleasure and ultimately survival.
 If resisted, it breeds fear, irrelevance and obsolescence.
 The latter are all lonely places, and are incongruous with the human way of living and working.

 Be clear on how your products and services are invaluable.
 What are your unique selling points (USPs)?
 What do your

 The antidote to this is a combination of the ability to adapt, access to diversity of thought supported by human connection through work, life and play.
 This is not new, Da Vinci encouraged diversity in his network and it’s likely this approach that delivered his many breakthrough theories.
 Fast forward a few hundred years and I believe this is also the current zeitgeist.

 However, one of the main impediments to advancements of the magnitude achieved by Da Vinci is when we put ourselves at risk of hitting the metaphorical iceberg and focus solely on incremental growth.

 Instead, a growth mindset, once that embraces an exponential growth curve, is imperative because nothing changes if nothing changes.
 Especially if nothing changes fundamentally or speedily.
 Suddenly we find ourselves, our environment, our creativity and our livelihoods at risk.